planet36/arch-install/README.md

   - List of [Arch Linux packages](https://www.archlinux.org/packages/) to install

 ## Usage
+When the [Arch Linux Live CD](https://www.archlinux.org/download/) boot loader menu appears, choose option <u>`Arch Linux install medium (x86_64, BIOS, Copy to RAM)`</u>.
+If you don't choose that option, after the install script finishes, the Live CD won't be ejected.
+Consequently, the system will reboot to the Live CD instead of the new installation.

-In an  [Arch Linux livecd](https://www.archlinux.org/download/) environment, download the installation script and run it.
+At the prompt, download the installation script and run it.
 ```sh
 curl -O https://raw.githubusercontent.com/planet36/arch-install/main/arch-vbox.bash